 %

-Lender rental cover ratio
+Lender interest cover ratio

 125%